This post gives an overview over important cloud tenant management concepts.

 - Start with how you want your team to work on IT products or use cases.
-"The right person for the right job" describes pretty nice what you want, and to gather a team of specialists you may need employees from different department as most goals can be only achieved if various departments work cooperatively.
+"The right person for the right job" describes pretty nicely what you want, and to gather a team of specialists you may need employees from the different departments as most goals can be only achieved if various departments work cooperatively.

 - Everything changes and the organizational structure model should be robust against these changes.
-Responsibilities of departments for IT products change overtime or IT products move between departments, or maybe the departments itself will be reorganized.
-These events would require major remodeling for the organizational structure in your multi cloud modeled after your departments.
+Responsibilities of departments for IT products change overtime or IT products move between departments, or maybe the departments themselves will be reorganized.
+These events would require major remodeling for the organizational structure in your multi-cloud modeled after your departments.

 The Importance of a Multi-Cloud-Account Strategy in the Cloud